ElliottStarosta/Course-planner-summative/README.md

 ```bash
 pip install -r requirements.txt
 ```
-This will install all the necessary packages listed in the `requirements.txt` file.
+This will install all the necessary packages in the `requirements.txt` file.

 ### Running the API
 #### Navigate to the project directory: